jdeluyck/jetbrains-ppa/README.md

-# Inofficial Jetbrains PPA
+# Unofficial Jetbrains PPA

-This is a fork of the inofficial Jetbrains PPA which you can use to get the latest and greatest products from Jetbrains.
+This is a fork of the unofficial Jetbrains PPA which you can use to get the latest and greatest products from Jetbrains.

 Currently, the following packages are supported and automatically updated using [TravisCI](https://travis-ci.org/jdeluyck/jetbrains-ppa).